credebl/docs/src/content/docs/en/guides/local-setup-using-npm.md

 ---
-title: Local Setup
+title: Install CREDEBL from repository
 description: A reference page in my new CREDEBL docs site.
 ---

 ## Platform API

-Clone the platform repository:
+Clone the platform repository from GitHub:

 ```bash
    git clone https://github.com/credebl/platform.git
    cd platform
 ```

-Create a .env file and set the required environment variables as per the .env example.To start the API gateway and micro-services.
+Create a `.env` file and set the required environment variables as per the `.env.example`.
+To start the API gateway and micro-services.

 ```bash
   npm i
   npm run start
 ```

-To start a specific microservice, for example, user
+To start a specific microservice, for example, user:

 ```bash
   npm run start user
 ```

-Access the dockerized Platform API by navigating to:
+Access the Platform API by navigating to:

  ```bash
   http://localhost:5000